kstenerud/concise-encoding/ce-structure.md

 ### Confusable Characters

-The following is a mostly complete list of [Unicode characters](https://unicode.org/charts) found to be confusingly similar to symbols and numerals from 0000-007f.
+The following is a non-exhaustive list of [Unicode characters](https://unicode.org/charts) found to be confusingly similar to symbols and numerals from 0000-007f.

 **Note**: This list is not guaranteed complete!
 Use it as a guide only.